 How to apply

-- Candidates must make a formal application to study on a SECL doctoral programme, by 3 March 2017;
+- Candidates must make a formal application to study on a SECL doctoral programme – deadline to be confirmed

-- Candidates must also complete the SECL Scholarship application form by 3 March 2017;
+- Candidates must also complete the SECL GTA application form – deadline to be confirmed

 - The completed form should be sent to the SECL Postgraduate Coordinator at firstname.lastname@example.org;